ritwikthakar/Module-16-Big-Data-Challenge/README.md

 - 51.06% of the Vine Reviews were rated 5 Star.
 - 38.70% of the Non Vine Reviews were rated 5 Star

+Results of the above analysis can be seen using the following link

+<a href="https://github.com/ritwikthakar/Module-16-Big-Data-Challenge/blob/main/Vine_Review_Analysis.ipynb">Vine_Review_Analysis.ipynb</a>: Vine_Review_Analysis on Vine Reviews